dotnet/dotnet-docker/samples/run-aspnetcore-https-development.md

 ASP.NET Core uses [HTTPS by default](https://docs.microsoft.com/aspnet/core/security/enforcing-ssl).
 [HTTPS](https://en.wikipedia.org/wiki/HTTPS) relies on [certificates](https://en.wikipedia.org/wiki/Public_key_certificate) for trust, identity, and encryption.

 This document demonstrates how to develop ASP.NET Core applications with HTTPS in Docker containers.
 It is recommended to try the [ASP.NET Core Docker Sample](README.md) first, which is simpler because the container only exposes HTTP.
-The more basic will help you validate that you have the sample working correctly before adding the complication of certificates.
+This more basic tutorial will help you validate that you have the sample working correctly, before adding the complication of certificates.

 See [Hosting ASP.NET Core Images with Docker over HTTPS](host-aspnetcore-https.md) for production scenarios.